 I am a sinful, brokenhearted man who has found solace in His grace and love.
 It is God who sustains me each day.
 Perhaps my life experiences can bring you comfort and help draw you closer to Him.
 God may use an unworthy servant like me to bring joy and hope into your life.

-I believe that the Bible is the true and living Word of God—complete, perfect, and unchanging.
+I believe that the Bible is the true and living Word of God—complete, sufficient, perfect, and unchanging.
 Nothing can be added to it or taken away from it.
 From Genesis 1 to Revelation 22, it is the pure Word of God, the greatest gift He has given to mankind.

 I believe the Bible was inspired by the Holy Spirit and written down by different authors.
 The Bible and God cannot be separated.